Ribes sanguineum

-Ribes sanguineum, the flowering currant, redflower currant, red-flowering currant, or red currant is a North American species of flowering plant in the family Grossulariaceae, native to the western United States and Canada.
+Ribes sanguineum, the flowering currant, redflower currant, red-flowering currant, or red currant is a North American species of flowering plant in the family Grossulariaceae.
+It is native to the western United States and Canada.

 Description

 It is a deciduous shrub growing to 3 m tall and broad.
 It is naturally multi-stemmed with an upright-arching to rounded habit, although it can be grown in tree form.
 The bark is dark brownish-grey with prominent paler brown lenticels.

-The leaves are of alternate arrangement, simple, 2–7 cm long and broad, palmately lobed with five lobes.
+The leaves are alternately arranged, simple, 2–7 cm long and broad, palmately lobed with five lobes.
 When young in spring, they have a strong resinous scent.

-The flowers are produced in early spring at the same time as the leaves emerge, on dangling racemes 3–7 cm long of 5–30 flowers; each flower is 5–10 mm in diameter, with five red or pink petals.
+The flowers are produced in early spring at the same time as the leaves emerge, on dangling racemes 3–7 cm long of 5–30 flowers; each flower is 5–10 mm in diameter, with five red, pink, or white petals.

-The fruit is a dark purple oval berry about 1 cm long, edible but with an insipid taste.
+The fruit is a dark purple oval berry about 1 cm long; it has an insipid taste.